-Commercial: Commercial selling expenses decreased approximately one percent in the second quarter of fiscal 2013 compared to the same period one year ago.
-The decrease was the result of reductions in convention expenses and travel and entertainment expenses, offset by an increase in personnel costs.
+Commercial: Commercial selling expenses decreased approximately seven percent in the third quarter of fiscal 2013 compared to the same period one year ago.
+The decrease was the result of reductions in travel and entertainment expenses and various other expenses.

-Live Events: Selling expenses increased by approximately five percent in the second quarter of fiscal 2013 compared to the same period in fiscal 2012.
-This was primarily the result of an increase in the cost of employee benefits due to an increase in workers compensation claims.
+Live Events: Selling expenses decreased by approximately 13 percent in the third quarter of fiscal 2013 compared to the same period in fiscal 2012.
+This was primarily the result of a decrease of \$0.3 million in personnel costs, including salary, taxes, and employee benefits, and a decrease of \$0.1 million in convention expenses.